 For a truly down-home Thanksgiving meal for two, whip up a homemade chicken pot pie in a deep-dish pie pan.
 This one-pot meal might not be traditional Thanksgiving fare, but it'll still remind you of home (or maybe grandma's kitchen).
 While the two of you might not eat the entire pie, you won't have a ton leftovers - maybe enough for one more meal (or late-night snack!) for the both of you.
 If you have a hankering to be a bit more traditional, you could use turkey in the pie instead of chicken.

 Stew isn't a traditional Thanksgiving main course, but it is a warm and comforting one-pot meal to enjoy when it's chilly outside (which is usually the case on Thanksgiving Day in most locations).
-Depending on your dining preferences, you could make a rich and delicious slow cooker beef stew recipe or a flavorful and filling vegan stew.
+Depending on your dining preferences, you could make a rich and delicious slow cooker beef stew recipe, a decadent short rib stew, or a flavorful and filling vegan stew.
 Stew is a delicious one-pot meal all on its own.
 If you do have extra, just freeze the leftovers to thaw and reheat for a quick meal after winter sets in.

 Tasty Thanksgiving Side Dishes for Two